Gattaca

 The inciting incident occurs at 13 minutes when Vincent meets Jerome Eugene Morrow, a genetically perfect former athlete now paralyzed.
 German (the black-market DNA broker) offers Vincent the chance to become Jerome and achieve his dream..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Vincent (as Jerome) walks into Gattaca for his first day as a navigator.
+This indicates the protagonist's commitment to Vincent (as Jerome) walks into Gattaca for his first day as a navigator.
 He passes the genetic screening and enters the valid world.
 There is no turning back from this active choice to live the lie., moving from reaction to action.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
 Here, Irene discovers Vincent's real identity—his heart condition, his invalid status.
 She sees test results showing he shouldn't even be alive, let alone working at Gattaca.
 The relationship built on deception crumbles.
-Vincent faces the death of his dream and connection., reveals the protagonist at their lowest point.
+Vincent faces the death of his dream and connection., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 79% of the runtime.
 Vincent swims out to sea with his brother Anton one final time.
 This time, Vincent wins—proving it was never about genetics but determination.
 Anton asks how he did it.
 Vincent: "I never saved anything for the swim back."
 The realization crystallizes: willpower transcends biology., demonstrating the transformation achieved throughout the journey.